FabienFerrero/UCA21/Code/LORAWAN/readme.md

 Add  `#define LMIC_ENABLE_arbitrary_clock_error 1`

-In your loraWan code, add
+In your loraWan code, add after LMIC_reset in setup() :
+    LMIC_setClockError(MAX_CLOCK_ERROR * 2 / 100);'

-'   // Make LMIC start its RX windows a bit earlier, to compensate for an
+    // Make LMIC start its RX windows a bit earlier, to compensate for an
 // inaccurate clock.
 //
 // Beware that a specific value may work for a slow data rate, but not